 - You will be able to upload all of your documentation directly into our secure document management system at the end of your certification request.

 - A certification request is required EVERY SEMESTER for GI Bill® recipients, immediately after you have registered for classes.

-- A certification request is required EVERY FALL SEMESTER for Hazlewood recipients, as well as any time there is a break in enrollment here at Texas State University.
+- A certification request is required EVERY SEMESTER for Hazlewood recipients, as well as any time there is a break in enrollment here at Texas State University.